nathaniel28/beats/README.md

 ## Compiling
 Run `make`.

-You need development libraries for SDL, SDL\_image, and SDL\_mixer.
+You need development libraries for SDL, SDL\_image, SDL\_mixer, OpenGL, and GLEW.

-You will probably need freetype and OpenGL in the future.
+You will probably need freetype in the future.